Pell Stream Hut

 The tops above the Glenroy River can be accessed up the TR branch of the Pell.

-Mt.
-Mueller can be accessed by a number of untracked spurs from Pell Stream.
+Mt Mueller can be accessed by a number of untracked spurs from Pell Stream.
 A high circuit of the Freyberg Range can be done using the spur just upstream of the Hut for access.
 Access to the Range from the Maruia Valley is via two tracks, neither of which is officially maintained or marked on the Topo maps anymore.
 The Mueller Tarn Track is accessed by fording the Maruia River at the layby beside Maruia Springs thermal resort.
-The entrance is 500m downstream from the Resort's thermal pipe (at E1544547/ N5308043 (BT23 445 080)), and is marked with Cairns and a white triangle.
-Peter Alspach of Springs Junction has marked the track to around 900m with permolat, and a bit of cruise tape, and plans to go back and do more work there at some point.
+The entrance is 500m downstream from the Resort's thermal pipe (at E1544547/ N5308043 (BT23 445 080)) and is marked with cairns and a white triangle.
+Peter Alspach of Springs Junction has marked the track to around 900m with permolat, and a bit of cruise tape, and was planning to go back and do more work there.
+The track is steep and reportedly a bit hard to find where meets creek for the first time.

-A second route onto Mt.
-Mueller starts at the layby one kilometre West of the Waterfall Walk, opposite the "Rest Stop 300m" sign.
+A second route onto Mt Mueller starts at the layby one kilometre West of the Waterfall Walk, opposite the "Rest Stop 300m" sign.
 Head 100 metres up the riverbed and ford the Maruia where it cuts into the bank.
 A white plastic triangle and red permolat mark the track entrance.
 The track climbs up onto the terrace at E1538150/ N5310621 (BT22 382 106) and is well marked with red and white permolat.
+The track exits the bush on the ridge crest just NW of Pt.
+1351.
 Peter Alspach has done some clearing and marking work on it and intends going and doing some more at some point.

 Repairs Needed